MAIF/otoroshi/manual/src/main/paradox/deploy/aws-beanstalk.md

 Now you have **https**, so let's use Otoroshi.

-### Configure your DNS to redirect all traffic on your domain to Orotoshi
+### Configure your DNS to redirect all traffic on your domain to Otoroshi

 It's actually pretty simple, you just need to add a `CNAME` record to your DNS configuration, that redirects *\*.mysubdomain.foo.bar* to the DNS name of Otoroshi's load balancer.